RobDolin/Data/get-involved.md

 our mission is to cultivate effective philanthropists and strengthen organizations driving community change – building powerful relationships that advance shared community goals.

+[TEALS](https://www.tealsk12.org/) - TEALS (Technology Education and Literacy in Schools) helps high schools build sustainable computer science programs by pairing trained computer science professionals – from across the tech industry – with classroom teachers to team-teach computer science in high schools throughout the US.

 [WashDems Tech Discussion](https://www.facebook.com/groups/WashDemsTechDiscuss/) -
 This is where WA Democrats Technology implementers can share best practices with their peers.